brand-clear/gatekeeper/README.md

 A lockfile controller that aims to support multi-user I/O operations over a network file system.

 ## Purpose
 `gatekeeper` was created to address the issue of multiple users accessing the same shared data over a network file system.
-This is more of a "best shot" than a perfect solution.
+This is a "best shot", not a perfect solution.

 ## Usage
 This system is built upon the idea that every data file or every set of data files is guarded by a lockfile.
 In order to read or write to the data file, one must first acquire rights to the lockfile. `gatekeeper` aims to handle the acquisition and releasal of the lockfile.